IceRaptor/MonsterMashup/README.md

 This mod for the [HBS BattleTech](http://battletechgame.com/) game

 ## TODO
-- Link init of units.
+- [DONE] Link init of units.
 Maybe use support unit construct to avoid init tracking?
   - Otherwise, have to sync
-- Should component death == dead turret?
+- [DONE] Should component death == dead turret?
 In case of location destruction, yes
-- On parent death, kill turret
+- [DONE] On parent death, kill turret
+- On turret death, destroy parent component
 - Allow setting LoS on component
 - How to allow mutable pilotDefs?
 - Handle units that spawn during play (do we want to allow this)